Albirizzu/oDCM_team8/README.md

 ## **Composition**

 The instances that comprise the dataset represent the titles of the films and the corresponding revenues that the film made in the cinemas.
-Furthermore will the data provide in IMDB ratings if the rating is available to the corresponding film.
+Furthermore, the data will be provided in IMDB ratings, if the rating is available to the corresponding film.

 *Length:* an amount of three instances.